routingblog/arbitration/content/docs/problems.md

 - The FAA was intended to be a procedural remedy available in the federal courts [^newarb1].
 It was never intended by the enacting Congress to apply in state court. [^schwartzcorrecting] [^newarb7] In fact, its constitutionality :"rests upon the constitutional provision by which Congress is authorized to establish and control inferior Federal courts"... and not solely upon "upon the exercise of the interstate-commerce". [^newarb5]

-- A recalcitrant defendant can delay the start of meaningful proceedings a really long time.
-For example they can appeal the motion to compel and this would stay the civil court proceedings in the meantime[^coinbase]

 - Arbitrators are not required to follow or even know the law. [^liptonlaw] [^privateknappcite2] Their rulings can be overturned only in narrow circumstances (in "manifest disregard") where the arbitrators must be found to have "understood and correctly stated the law but proceeded to ignore it." [^merrill]

 - Despite not being required to follow (or know) the law they may have Absolute Immunity from statements they make.
 Importantly, this is true even if they are not operating in objective good faith. [^kentucky1]